Shakespeare 10 Favorite Quotes & a Beautiful Apology

 And Robin shall restore amends.”

-Visit our English Center homepage or call us at +31 20 823 0569.
-You can also use our contact form.
+Would you like to improve your skill as an English writer ?
+Or are you interested in our Business English Writing Course?
 We look forward to speaking with you!
-We are based in the Netherlands and we see clients in the heart of Amsterdam, in Den Haag, in Amstelveen and – online and in-company.
+We are based in the Netherlands and we see clients in the heart of Amsterdam, in Den Haag, in Amstelveen, online and in-company.

 Shakespeare plays video links